 Join the conversation online with #BakerBorder.

-Alan Bersin is the assistant secretary for international affairs and chief diplomatic officer in the Office of Policy at the U.S. Department of Homeland Security (DHS).
+The Honorable Alan Bersin is the assistant secretary for international affairs and chief diplomatic officer in the Office of Policy at the U.S. Department of Homeland Security (DHS).
 In those capacities, Bersin oversees DHS’ international engagement, serves as the principal advisor to the secretary in all matters pertaining to international affairs, and is responsible for leading the department’s strategic planning and policy formulation functions.
 He currently serves as chair of the advisory committee for the International Policing Division Steering Committee of the International Association of Chiefs of Police.

 Between 2012 and 2015, Bersin served as vice president of INTERPOL for the Americas region and as a member of the INTERPOL Executive Committee.
 From 2010 to 2011, he served as commissioner of U.S. Customs and Border Protection.
 In 2009, Bersin worked as assistant secretary and special representative for border affairs at the DHS.